ehmpathy/sql-schema-generator/readme.md

 - you can comfortably modify any generated schema to support edge cases or differences in opinion not already supported by the library, as you fully manage the sql that was generated

 ### Inspiration
-- [Domain Driven Design](https://dddcommunity.org/learning-ddd/what_is_ddd/): domain driven design provides tools to define the Domain Model in a ubiquitous language (Entities, Value Objects, etc), which increase increases the maintainability and utility of the infrastructure you spend time building.
+- [Domain Driven Design](https://dddcommunity.org/learning-ddd/what_is_ddd/): domain driven design provides tools to define the Domain Model in a ubiquitous language (Entities, Literals, etc), which increase increases the maintainability and utility of the infrastructure you spend time building.
 - [Temporal Database Design](https://dba.stackexchange.com/a/114738/75296): temporal database design provides a way to optimally implement the "insert only" data lifecycle pattern, retaining the changes an entity goes through over time while also maintaining foreign keys, uniqueness constraints, and normalization.

 # Usage